 If you don’t have a strategy for continually collecting email addresses — whether through advertising, collecting emails at trade shows, or driving traffic to your website through SEO and capturing contact info through a popup form — that list will quickly fade into nothing.

-Email marketing also works best when you’re regularly producing content which can be shared through your newsletters.
+Email marketing also works best when you’re regularly producing content that can be shared through your newsletters.
 Unless you’re a retailer who is simply sending abandoned shopping cart reminders, your emails should be filled with content that is useful to your prospects and current clientele.

 The thing about content marketing is that it is one of the most difficult forms of marketing to execute properly.
 It often takes a certain level of expertise in your industry, which may be highly specialized and technical.
-You have to spend a lot of time creating particularly innovative content that isn’t just a rehash of something that’s already been done countless times.
+You have to spend a lot of time creating innovative content that isn’t just a rehash of something that’s already been done countless times.